 Want to learn even more?

-Here are two great online embroidery classes I teach on Skillshare.
+Here are two great online embroidery classes that are available on Skillshare.
+Each class goes over several different ways to embroider flowers.
 Not a member?
-Get one month free when you signup through the linked classes below.
+Get one month free when you signup through the linked class below.